 Most of the time in this situation the user will be standing, but if we are seated at a table using the device, the participant may decide to just go ahead and use it sitting down because this is “close enough.”
 However, ergonomically speaking, using anything from a seated position versus a standing position can create numerous challenges.

-  Ultimately, a more accurate use environment adds tremendous value to your study conduct.
-It assures the regulatory bodies that you’ve simulated the use environment in such a way as to prevent artifacts and observe previously unanticipated use errors.
+Ultimately, a more accurate simulated use environment adds tremendous value to your study conduct.
+It assures the regulatory bodies that you’ve recreated the use environment in such a way as to prevent artifacts and observe previously unanticipated use errors.

 How To Determine the Optimal Level of Fidelity for a Usability Study

 The human factors and usability industry conducts usability studies of all kinds in traditional market research facilities to great success, in many cases.

 But there are scenarios when one should seek to go beyond the basic simulated use environment.
 Asking yourself these questions will help you determine what’s necessary:

 - Are there complexities in your use environment that will be difficult to simulate in a traditional market research facility (e.g., lighting specifications, large diagnostic devices, etc.)?